xiangyi-njust/FWS/README.md

 <li>year: Year of publication
 <li>text: Content of FWS or Non-FWS.
 <li>label: 1: FWS and 0: Non-FWS.
-<li>Chapter: Type of chapter headings.
+<li>chapter: Type of chapter headings.

 <b>Each line of Corpus_For_FWS_TypeClassify.csv includes: </b>
 <li>id: Paper ID in ACL Anthology.